 links created with URL shorteners such as bit.ly and tinyurl.com.

-- Install the Bitdefender virus protection software that Saint Mary's College provides free of
+- Install the Bitdefender security software that Saint Mary's College provides free of

 charge to all students, faculty, and staff for their personally-owned computers.
 Information and